MarianBastiurea/happycoding/README.md

 ## Description
-This project contains 100 problems from w3resource.com and other sources and my solutions for them using the Java language.
+This project contains more than 125 problems from w3resource.com and other sources and my solutions for them using the Java language.

 For implementing the solutions, **I used Java features like data types, operators, control flow and data structures like arrays and two-dimensional arrays**.